-Subject Terms: governmental programs, innovation, innovation diffusion, legislation, legislative process, modernization, nineteenth century, policy making, policy analysis, program evaluation, public policy, state government, state politics, states (USA), twentieth century
+Subject Terms: innovation, innovation diffusion, legislation, legislative process, modernization, nineteenth century, policy analysis, policy making, program evaluation, public policy, state government, state politics, states (USA), twentieth century

 Universe: The continental 48 states of the United States in the 1800s and 1900s.